The State of Advanced Placement

 Canada doesn't have a single national AP credit rule.
 Universities and even departments set their own thresholds and caps.
 The safest workflow is:

-- Confirm your university's AP policy using the AP Credit Policy Search.
+- Start with the university's own AP credit page, then cross-check the AP Credit Policy Search.

-- Cross-check with the specific faculty/department (engineering vs arts rules can differ).
+- Confirm with the specific faculty/department (engineering vs arts rules can differ).

 - Decide whether AP is primarily for rigor/admissions or for credit acceleration.